Julie Imanuel Brown was reappointed to the Florida Public Service Commission by

 and securities law.

-(NARUC) and serves on NARUC’s Committee on Gas and Subcommittee on Nuclear Issues
+Commissioners (NARUC) and serves on NARUC’s Committee on Gas, Subcommittee on Nuclear

-– Waste Disposal; she previously served on the Committee on Energy Resources and
+Committee; she previously served on NARUC’s Committee on Energy Resources and the

 Water and Wastewater Utility Systems and serves on the New Mexico State University’s